Patrik Baboumian, a record breaking European strong man, once said:

 Would going vegan be right for you?

-To answer this truthfully, I suggest you consider these three questions:
+To answer this truthfully, I suggest you consider three questions:

 - Can you eliminate meat completely and still achieve your goals?

-- Will you become healthier by removing meat from your diet completely?
+- Will you become healthier by removing meat from your diet?

 - Do you feel more satisfied by contributing to the wellness of animals than you do by the taste, convenience, cultural approval and possible nutritional benefits of meat?